 Please arrive at the vaccination site with a full tank of gas, water, a snack and any medication if needed, as wait times may be long.

 You will be asked to present a valid driver’s license or photo I.D. that verifies your name and date of birth, as well as your “square QR code” that matches your appointment information before receiving a vaccination.

 Is there an observation period after I receive the vaccine?

 Yes.
-Everyone who receives a vaccination will drive through an observation area monitored by Florida Department of Health staff and will be monitored for approximately 15-30 minutes for side effects.
+Everyone who receives a vaccination will drive through an observation area monitored by Florida Department of Health staff and will be monitored for approximately 15-30 minutes.

-If you have transportation challenges, call the County’s helpline at 311 (or 407-836-3111 if out of County) for details and coordination.
-For more information, visit Orange County’s newsroom.
+Individuals can call the County’s helpline at 311 (or 407-836-3111 if out of County) for details and coordination.
 Scheduling transportation for appointments needs to be made 48 hours in advance of your appointment.
 If your appointment is on a Saturday or Sunday, your request for a ride must be made the prior Friday, at the latest, during regular business hours.

-If you are disabled and need help with transportation, contact the Transportation Disadvantage Program or the ADA Paratransit program through LYNX.
-All the prerequisites and requirements for program eligibility are on the GoLynx website.
-You can also contact LYNX at 407-841-LYNX (5969) or at email@example.com.
+Individuals who are disabled and need help with transportation can contact the Transportation Disadvantage Program or the ADA Paratransit program through LYNX.
+All the prerequisites and requirements for program eligibility are available at GoLynx website.
+You can also contact LYNX by dialing 407-841-5969, or emailing email@example.com.